alexdebrie/serverless-flask/README.md

 The fastest way to a Flask application with [Serverless](https://github.com/serverless/serverless).

 This version includes APISpec and Marshmallow for easy declaration of input and output for API functions and automatic generation of swagger.
+CORS is enabled and can be customized.

 ## Usage